github4kevin/Linux/Mount NFS/README.md

  2. Manually mount your Synology NAS drives to the created directories
  3. Edit the /etc/fstab to auto-mount Synology NAS on bootup.

-***Note***: after mounting, you can confirm by navigating to it on your file manager.
+***Note***: After mounting, you can confirm by navigating to it on your file manager.
 Alternatively, you can run the following command: `df -h`

+For further information, go to the following [website](https://www.digitalocean.com/community/tutorials/how-to-set-up-an-nfs-mount-on-ubuntu-20-04).